Learn something new every day

 More Info... by email

-Generally, diversity training seeks to emphasize the advantages of employing people with various backgrounds and talents in order to provide a well-rounded working environment.
+In most cases, the training seeks to emphasize the advantages of employing people with various backgrounds and talents in order to provide a well-rounded working environment.
 Businesses typically can benefit from embracing diversity and taking advantage of skills that all the different types of employees possess.
 This type of training can provide a natural team building experience, increase the bond between co-workers, and remove unnecessary barriers.

-Alternatively, diversity training can provide a middle ground for mediation and teaching people how to interact with those who are different.
+Additionally, diversity training can provide a middle ground for mediation and teaching people how to interact with those who are different.
 It can be challenging for a business to find a forum for communication and resolution of problems.
 This type of education can aid in the process and guide conflicting parties through reaching a compromise or mutual understanding.

 What's great fun is to have some corporate lawyer give a diversity training seminar, make a couple of racist or sexist jokes during it and then try to weakly play them off as the types of things to avoid saying.
 Such behavior confuses employees, but it is dandy fun to watch.